cjstoddard/PicoCalc-uf2/PicoMite/README.md

 # PicoMite Basic Projects

+Update 9-12-2025

+Added cig.bas.
+Many years ago, 1985 or 1986, I had an Apple Machintosh with MacBasic.
+In one of the books I had for it, there was a smoking cigerette program.
+Something made me think about that program this morning, so I sat down and banged out my own version.
+It does not do anything useful, it is just a demo.

 Update 6-12-2025

 Added the DS3231 folder with programs to manage a DS3231 RTC mounted externally on a PicoCalc.